In the majority of criminal cases, category B felonies can be plea-bargained down to

 Many category B convictions may be sealed after a five (5) or ten (10) year waiting period.
-And non-U.S. citizens accused of category B felonies risk getting deported unless the case gets dropped or changed to a non-deportable crime.
+Non-U.S. citizens accused of category B felonies risk getting deported unless the case gets dropped or changed to a non-deportable crime.

 Below our Las Vegas criminal defense attorneys answer frequently-asked-questions about category B felonies in Nevada, including definitions, penalties, and record seal time frames.
 Click on a topic to go to that section.